10 Foods High in Magnesium

 3. Soy Milk

 A cup of soy milk contains 61 mg of magnesium and 7 grams of protein.
 Soy products are rich in other nutrients such as B vitamins, potassium, and fiber.
-Some kinds of soy milk may even be fortified with calcium or vitamins A and D.
+Some varieties of soy milk are fortified with calcium or vitamins A and D.

 Are you not fond of soy milk?
-You can consider other soybean products: tofu, edamame, soy cheese, and several different vegetarian burger patties.
+You can consider other soybean products: tofu, edamame, and tempeh.